 - Study the model problems we worked together in your notes.

-- You will work on your own for 10 minutes after an assignment is given.
+- You will work on your own during this time.

 ** All students will work the entire class period on math.